 Battery Life and Charging

-After looking at some existing data, I decided that if the average consult length was 30 minutes, and there was a possibility of two or three consults in a row, the minimum battery life for the unit had to be 3 hours.
+After looking at data to see that the average consult length was 30 minutes, and there was a possibility of multiple consults before recharging, a minimum 3-hour battery life was required to support potential back-to-back consultations.

 Peripherals